 This morning we visit Le Petit Fontanille, the private garden of Mrs Anne Cox Chambers near Saint Etienne du Grès.
 Le Petit Fontanille is the work of several English garden designers, Peter Coates, Rosemary Verey, and, more recently, Tim Rees.
 The garden merges perfectly into the hills, the woods and olive groves of the surrounding countryside and its success lies in its combination of a profusion of native plants with exotics that are compatible with the climate.
 Here the design is all about lines; olive trees form a horizontal mass against the verticality of the Italian cypresses.

-We end the day with a private visit with master landscape architect Dominique Lafourcade to one of her recent creations near Saint-Rémy-de-Provence.
-(Overnight Avignon) B
+This afternoon we enjoy a private visit with master landscape architect Dominique Lafourcade to one of her recent creations near Saint-Rémy-de-Provence.

 Florac - 3 nights